-The University’s highly acclaimed Early Childhood Autism Program is getting some help from the Sierra Kids Foundation later this week, when the foundation sponsors the Wild West Shootout basketball tournament to fund scholarships for children needing the services of the very successful program.
-Close to $100,000 in scholarships has been given away over the past six years, according to Patrick Ghezzi, director of the program and Nevada psychology professor.
+The University’s highly acclaimed Early Childhood Autism Program is getting some help from the Sierra Kids Foundation later this week, Dec.
+16 – 18, when the foundation sponsors the Wild West Shootout basketball tournament to fund scholarships for children needing the services of the very successful program.
+More than $100,000 in scholarships has been given away over the past seven years, according to Patrick Ghezzi, director of the program and Nevada psychology professor.

 Ghezzi said the program works mostly with 2- to 5-year-olds, spending a minimum of 30 hours per week one-on-one with each child for at least two years.
 Graduate students and undergraduate students studying applied behavioral analysis staff the program, under faculty supervision, employing positive reinforcement techniques that strengthen appropriate behavior and eliminate inappropriate behavior.